ImKKingshuk/PortRaider/README.md

 - Scanning of common ports for quick assessment
 - Scanning of a range of IP addresses
 - Option to save results in JSON or plain text (txt) format
-- Alerting system to notify users of specific conditions
+- Alerting system to notify users of specific conditions, such as the detection of critical vulnerabilities.

 ## Installation